Skip to Content

 Third, plan the rest of your meals around what you have.

-You can use your own ideas or search the internet.
+You can use your own ideas or search the internet for a new recipe.

 For one of the days, I wrote down frozen chicken and baked beans.
 That seems southern to me.
 If I throw one more side at it, say some corn on the cob, I’ve got myself a full meal!